PDX-Capstone-Team-A/DxWiFi/testing/README.md

 ### These scripts are for sending and receiving UDP packets over a network.

-##### For one Linux and one OS X machine:
+#### For one Linux and one OS X machine:

 On the Linux machine:

-* Run the init_wifi_ad_hoc.sh script from the wifi_scripts repo to set up a network called "rockets."
+* Run the dual.sh script from the parent directory to set up a network called "rockets."
 This computer's IP address is set to 10.0.0.8.

 * Run receive.py and wait for sender.